Visitors play an important part in the healing process.

 The health and safety of our patients, visitors and staff remains a top priority at Mater Private Network.
 With this in mind, we have revised our policy for visitors to the hospital.
 We will continue to monitor the situation in the community and adapt as necessary.
 Thank you for your understanding and cooperation.

-The Infection Prevention and Control team at Mater Private Network aims to reduce the risk of infections including COVID-19 transmission among staff and patients in all departments in the hospital or off site.
+The Infection Prevention and Control team at Mater Private Network aims to reduce the risk of infections including the transmission of respiratory viruses like COVID-19 among staff and patients in all departments in the hospital or off site; therefore, we all must be vigilant and compliant with the infection prevention and control protocols put in place to reduce these risks through a multi-factorial approach.

 All visitors to Mater Private Network must adhere to directions on essential infection prevention and control practices including maintaining social distance (in so far as appropriate to their purpose), mask use, respiratory hygiene, cough etiquette and hand hygiene.